raycon/til/eclipse/eclipse-java-google-style.md

 ## Line Wrapping

 - `'enum' declation > Constants`: Wrap all elements, every element on a new line, Force split 체크
+- `Annotations > Element-value paris`: Wrap all elements, except first element if not necessary 체크
+- `Function Calls > Qualified invocations`: Wrap all elements, except first element if not necessary 체크